ythecombinator/resume/resumes/markdown/en.md

 I am a full stack developer who lives in [Fortaleza, CE](http://pt.wikipedia.org/wiki/Fortaleza).

-I started playing with programming at the age of 12 - not actually much ago - and since then I have played with a considerable amount of languages, from mainstream ones like Java, C#, Ruby, Python, Brainfuck -  yes, I think it's a mainstream one - and JavaScript, going through functional ones like Haskell, Elixir, Erlang and Clojure to really esoteric ones like Shakespeare, LOLCODE, 4Lang, ZOMBIE etc.
+I started playing with programming at the age of 12 - not actually much ago - and since then I have played with a considerable amount of languages; from mainstream ones like Java, C#, Ruby, Python, Brainfuck -  yes, I think it's a mainstream one - and JavaScript, going through functional ones like Haskell, Elixir, Erlang and Clojure to really esoteric ones like Shakespeare, LOLCODE, 4Lang, ZOMBIE etc.

 I consider myself a *web alchemist* who is always trying new technologies and specially playing with cool stuff.
 Nowadays I try to be as active as possible at local communities like [Dev I/O Fortaleza](https://www.facebook.com/groups/fortalezadevelopers/), [Ionic Brazil](http://ionicbrazil.com/), [The Lambda I/O Foundation](https://github.com/lambda-io), [JS4Girls Fortaleza](http://js4girls-fortaleza.github.io/) and other ones.